Disability Tax Credit Eligible Conditions Information

 Part B and the Cooperation of your Doctor or Health Practitioner

-As mentioned, in order for the CRA to determine Disability Tax Credit eligibility, Part B of the DTC application must be filled out completely and correctly by the health practitioner most familiar with your situation.
-A relevant health practitioner may include an MD, a physiotherapist, an occupational therapist an optometrist an audiologist or anyone else with specific, specialized knowledge of your case.
+As mentioned, for the CRA to determine Disability Tax Credit eligibility, Part B of the T2201 Disability Tax Credit Certificate must be filled out completely and correctly by the health practitioner most familiar with your situation.
+A relevant health practitioner may include an MD, a physiotherapist, an occupational therapist an optometrist an audiologist, or anyone else with specific, specialized knowledge of your case.

 Approval